-6.02.460 Penalties.
+6.02.340 Penalties.

-A. The Animal Control Officer or Law Enforcement Officer, or the Town Attorney or designee may recommend that one or more special sanctions be levied against any owner convicted of any violation of this Section.
-This recommendation may be presented to the Court as a proposed condition of sentencing upon conviction and may be in lieu of or in addition to any other penalty permitted under this Code.
-The Court may take into consideration the severity of the incident, the prior history of the animal or the owner and the recommendation of the Animal Control Officer, Law Enforcement Officer or Town Attorney.
-Without in any way limiting the power of the Court to impose special sanctions as it deems appropriate, special sanctions may include but not limited to:
+A. The animal control officer, or the Town Attorney or designee may recommend that one or more special sanctions be levied against any owner convicted of any violation of this Title.
+This recommendation may be presented to the Municipal Court as a proposed condition of sentencing upon conviction and may be in lieu of or in addition to any other penalty permitted under the Municipal Code.
+The Municipal Court may take into consideration the severity of the incident, the prior history of the animal or the owner and the recommendation of the animal control officer, Town Attorney, or designee.
+Without in any way limiting the power of the Municipal Court to impose special sanctions as it deems appropriate, special sanctions may include, but are not limited to:

-1. Construction of a secure animal enclosure (built to specifications as ordered by theCourt and in compliance with Town zoning requirements).
+1. Construction of a proper animal enclosure (built to specifications as ordered by the Court and in compliance with Town zoning requirements).

-- 2. Spaying or neutering of the animal. - 3.
+- 2. Microchipping, spaying or neutering of the animal. - 3.
 Obedience training or behavior modification. - 4.
-Responsible pet ownership class(es). - 5.
-Community service work. - 6.
-Surrender or Euthanasia of the animal. - 7.
+Responsible pet ownership class(es).

+- 5. Community service work. - 6.
+Surrender or euthanasia of the animal. - 7.
 Prohibition from owning animals for a specified period of time. - 8.
 Use of specified humane training devices for behavior modification. - 9.
 Inspections of premises where the animal is kept.